Erich Hoepner: War against the Soviet Union

 After the conclusion of the fighting in France, Hoepner was promoted to the rank of Generaloberst in July 1940.
 The German High Command had commenced planning for Operation Barbarossa, and Hoepner was appointed to command the 4th Panzer Group that was to drive toward Leningrad as part of Army Group North under Wilhelm von Leeb.
-On 30 March 1941, Hitler delivered a speech to about two hundred senior Wehrmacht officers where he laid out his plans for an ideological war of annihilation (') against the Soviet Union.
+On 30 March 1941, Hitler delivered a speech to about two hundred senior Wehrmacht officers where he laid out his plans for an ideological war of annihilation (Vernichtungskrieg) against the Soviet Union.
 He stated that "wanted to see the impending war against the Soviet Union conducted not according to the military principles, but as a war of extermination" against an ideological enemy, whether military or civilian.
 Many Wehrmacht leaders, including Hoepner, echoed the sentiment.
 As a commander of the 4th Panzer Group, he issued a directive to his troops:

 The war against Russia is an important chapter in the struggle for existence of the German nation.
 It is the old battle of Germanic against Slav peoples, of the defence of European culture against Muscovite-Asiatic inundation, and the repulse of Jewish-Bolshevism.
 The objective of this battle must be the destruction of present-day Russia and it must therefore be conducted with unprecedented severity.
 Every military action must be guided in planning and execution by an iron will to exterminate the enemy mercilessly and totally.
 In particular, no adherents of the present Russian-Bolshevik system are to be spared.